Skip to main content

 Terminal input

-helm rollback <release> <revisao> -n <namespace>
+helm rollback <RELEASE_NAME> <revisao> -n <NAMESPACE>

-For example, to roll tdp-kafka back to revision 2:
+For example, to roll back tdp-kafka to revision 2:

 Terminal input

-helm rollback tdp-kafka 2 -n <namespace>
+helm rollback tdp-kafka 2 -n <NAMESPACE>

 To revert to the immediately previous revision (without specifying the number):